 The Achievers Workforce Institute defines belonging as an experience of connection, security, and community — it’s about feeling at home in one’s place, without reservation.
 A true sense of belonging at work is the deepest outcome measure of engagement.

 Benefits of diversity and inclusion at work

-A diverse and inclusive environment establishes a sense of belonging among employees.
-When employees feel more connected at work, they tend to work harder and smarter, producing higher quality work.
-As a result, organizations that adopt D&I practices see huge gains in the form of business results, innovation, and decision-making.
+A diverse and inclusive environment establishes a sense of belonging among employees, making them feel more connected and productive.
+Organizations that adopt D&I practices see huge gains in the form of business results, innovation, and decision-making.

 Bigger talent pool